Effective Date: May 12, 2005

 Expiration Date: May 12, 2015

 a.
 NASA is accountable for program mission success, which includes launch success.
 In order to meet these responsibilities for launch success when NASA missions utilize launch services or Department of Defense- provided launch services, NASA management assesses and certifies the readiness of the launch vehicle, payload support hardware/software, and launch site infrastructure preparatory to launch through a structured prelaunch review process.
 NASA seeks to encourage broad participation in the prelaunch review process to maximize mission success.
-This directive standardizes the Launch Services Program (LSP) prelaunch review process for all NASA acquired/managed launch services missions deemed necessary to fulfill Space Operations Mision Directorate (SOMD)responsibilities for assuring launch readiness certification for NASA payloads/missions and fulfills the requirements of NPR 7120.5D for the launch phase of the mission.
+This directive standardizes the Launch Services Program (LSP) prelaunch review process for all NASA acquired/managed launch services missions deemed necessary to fulfill Human Exploration and Operations Mission Directorate (HEOMD)responsibilities for assuring launch readiness certification for NASA payloads/missions and fulfills the requirements of NPR 7120.5D for the launch phase of the mission.

 b.
 The following LSP prelaunch reviews shall be conducted for each NASA-owned or NASA-sponsored mission for which NASA has acquired and/or manages the launch services: